-- LLDP is supported on Ethernet interfaces only. - By default, if a port is 802.1X-enabled, the transmission and reception of LLDP packets will only take place while the port is authorized.
-The Ildp-pass-through command overrides this behavior. - Cisco Discovery Protocol (CDP) and Ruckus Discovery Protocol (FDP) run independently of LLDP.
-Therefore, these discovery protocols can run simultaneously on the same device.
+- LLDP is supported on Ethernet interfaces only. - Cisco Discovery Protocol (CDP) and Ruckus Discovery Protocol (FDP) run independently of LLDP.
+Therefore, these discovery protocols can run simultaneously on the same device. - By default, the Ruckus device limits the number of neighbors per port to four, and staggers the transmission of LLDP packets on different ports, in order to minimize any high-usage spikes to the CPU. - Ports that are in blocking mode (spanning tree) can still receive LLDP packets from a forwarding port.

-- By default, the Ruckus device limits the number of neighbors per port to four, and staggers the transmission of LLDP packets on different ports, in order to minimize any high-usage spikes to the CPU. - By default, the Ruckus device forwards LLDP packets even though LLDP is not configured on the device.
-This ensures consistency with other protocols and allows transparent forwarding, though it amounts to noncompliance with IEEE Standards. - Ports that are in blocking mode (spanning tree) can still receive LLDP packets from a forwarding port. - Auto-negotiation status indicates what is being advertised by the port for 802.3 auto-negotiation.
+• Auto-negotiation status indicates what is being advertised by the port for 802.3 auto-negotiation.